 Every applicant is encouraged to contact the District staff prior to preparing an application for District review and evaluation.
 The staff can offer assistance in providing information and answering questions.

 For applications embracing large, complex projects, the District requires a pre-application meeting to discuss criteria and other requirements.
-This is particularly true for the connection of new drainage and irrigation facilities, and for bridge crossings.
+This is particularly true for the connection of new drainage and irrigation facilities, for bridge crossings, and site development.

 A permit application checklist may be obtained from the District office or the District’s website.